-- 10.1 The proposed 18 month extension of time to allow for evaluation of the borehole testing and collaboration of results with other sites in the wider area and the proposal to retain the fencing at the hydrocarbon site at the Broadford Bridge has the potential to result in impacts on the highway, local residents, and the environment, issues that have been raised in the large number of objections to the application.
-However, no statutory objections have been received, although the local parish council has raised an objection to both applications. - 10.2 It is concluded that the number of vehicles required to carry out the remainder of the development would not be significant enough to raise concerns regarding highway capacity or road safety.
+10.1 The proposed 24 month extension of time to allow for retention of the well site and the fencing, gates and associated structures at the hydrocarbon site at the Broadford Bridge has the potential to result in impacts on the highway, local residents, and the environment, issues that have been raised in the large number of objections to the application.
+However, no objection has been received from Horsham District Council, although the local parish council has raised an objection to both applications.

+- 10.2 It is concluded that the number of vehicles required to carry out the remainder of the development would not be significant enough to raise concerns regarding highway capacity or road safety.
 The retention of the site would not involve any activity, has limited visibility and would be temporary in nature, and the restoration operations would be over a limited time period and so, again, would not have an adverse impact on the character of the area.
-The impacts of the development would be controlled through the planning regime as well as through the environmental permitting and health and safety regimes to ensure that water quality would not be compromised.

-- 10.3 Overall, the extensions of time to enable an overarching evaluation of the results of hydrocarbon exploration are considered to have minimal impacts on people or the environment, and would help to meet an identified need for local hydrocarbon exploration and appraisal.
+The impacts of the development would be controlled through the planning regime as well as through the environmental permitting and health and safety regimes to ensure that water quality would not be compromised. - 10.3 Overall, the extensions of time to enable an overarching evaluation of the results of hydrocarbon exploration are considered to have minimal impacts on people or the environment, and would help to meet an identified need for hydrocarbon exploration and appraisal.
 Both developments accord with the development plan and other material considerations, including the National Planning Policy Framework.
 Therefore, it is considered that the proposals are acceptable subject to the imposition of appropriate conditions to control the potential impacts as it progresses through the final stage of development. - 10.4 It is recommended, therefore, that planning permission be granted for both applications subject to the conditions and informatives set out at Appendices 1 and 2. - 10.5 The conditions would be carried over from the 2017 planning permissions, unless they have been formally discharged and are no longer required (for example, where they relate to Phases 1, 2 or 3).